Same-day Filing

 Request to Reserve LLC Name: $10

 If you’ve decided on a company name but need more time to file your LLC formation forms, you can secure it by submitting an Application to Reserve LLC Name form.
-The cost to file this application online is $35, while the cost to file by mail is $10.
+The cost to file this application expeditiously is $45, while the cost to file by regular is $10.
 With this request, you can stop anyone from using the name of your choice for up to 120 days.
 Do note that this fee is non-refundable and can't be transferred or applied to any other document.

 Doing Business As (DBA) Name: $10